Aungsumi Sinha

-Antibacterial wipes for your lady parts - I recommend V-wash wipes.
+If you are prone to UTI and other hygiene-related problems, she recommends always carrying V-wash wipes.
 It's very important that you keep your privates clean and dry.
-Hikes can make you sweat, especially if its summer.
+Hikes can make you sweat, especially if it's summer.

 • Do not stop yourself when nature calls.
 That would only cause more problems later on.
 Use wipes, dry it up; should be the mantra.
-This is something I learned 2 years ago from my gynecologist - wipe front to back and not the other way.
+Also make sure to wipe front to back and not the other way.

 • Change your underwear every day.
 Twice, if it's too hot.